liferay/liferay-docs/devGuide/en/chapters/06-hooks.markdown

 ## Extending and Overriding *portal.properties*

-In our hook that created a custom login action, we modified the `login.events.pre` portal property of `portal.properties`.
+In our hook that created a custom login action, we modified the `login.events.pre` portal property.
 This property accepts *multiple* values, so our value was appended to the existing `login.events.pre` values.
 We can repeatedly modify the property from additional hooks because it accepts multiple values.
 Some portal properties only accept a *single* value, such as the `terms.of.use.required` property, which is either `true` or `false`.
 Only modify single value properties from one hook; otherwise Liferay won't know which value to use.

 To find out which properties accept multiple values, look in the [Configuring Liferay's